thibaudbrault/PokeRef/README.md

 - Quickly moved to React JS + Sass to learn React by working on a big project
 - Moved to React JS + Styled-Components to learn a new way to write CSS.
 It was a good move for me because I really like Styled-Components because it has the advantages of Sass, is easily importable / exportable between files and supports theming.
 - Added React-Query to fetch data.
 It's a great library that makes it easy to manage caching, fetching, loading and error handling for every data fetch.
 - Finally moved to Next JS (instead of CRA) + Styled-Components to learn to use Next JS.
 I chose to use Next JS to benefit from the image optimization given by the <Image /> component because the app has a lot of images to render and every optimization is welcome.
-I also chose it to benefit from the Server-Side Rendering.
+I also chose it to benefit from the Static-Site generation.

 <h4>Problems encountered (ordered from the oldest to the most recent)</h4>